Mike Werner: Career

 Werner returned to Hansa Rostock in June 2010 as an assistant to C-Junior coach Juri Schlünz.
 He then joined TSV Graal-Müritz as a coach in the Landesliga Mecklenburg-Vorpommern during the winter of 2013.
 He then served B-Junior coach at TSV Graal-Müritz.
 Werner joined FC Pommern Stralsund as assistant coach in July 2017.
 He has since also served as interim coach of PSV Ribnitz-Damgarten in the Landesklasse Mecklenburg-Vorpommern in 2020.

 Miscellaneous

 Werner was known for his eye-catching haircut with mullet and moustache.
+Former Hansa Rostock youth talent Marten Laciny, who saw Hansa Rostock win promotion to the Bundesliga in 1995 at the Ostseestadion as a twelve-year-old, told in an interview with German football magazine 11 Freunde how he once watched Stefan Beinlich, Rocco Milde and Steffen Baumgart shoot down Hannover 96, with "Werner's hair flying at the back of the defence".

-He had been forced to keep his hair short at army club FC Vorwärts Frankfurt, and used the transfer to BSG Motor Eberswalde as an opportunity to finally grow his hair.
-When arriving at Hansa Rostock, he already had a "mighty mullet", in his own words.
-Uwe Reinders allegedly once said: "If you don't cut your hair, you don't play", but Werner did not care.
+Werner had been forced to keep his hair short at army club FC Vorwärts Frankfurt, and used the transfer to BSG Motor Eberswalde as an opportunity to finally grow his hair.
+When finally arriving at Hansa Rostock during the winter 1991, he already had a "mighty mullet", in his own words.
+Werner had originally wanted full long hair.
+But Hansa Rostock coach Uwe Reinders had allegedly told him: "If you ever miss a header because your hair is in your face, you'll never play again."
+So Werner cut his hair short in the front.
+Werner claims that Reinders actually didn't care at all about the hair at first.
+But later, when the team, joined the Bundesliga, did Reinders tease Werner bout the hair.
+Reinders is said to have once said: "If you don't cut your hair, you don't play", but Werner did not care.

 Werner immediately caused controversy at Hansa Rostock.
 Between two matches during an indoor tournament in Bremen, shortly after starting at Hansa Rostock, he accepted a vodka from a visitor.
-The visitor turned out to be a journalist from tabloid Bild.
+The visitor turned out to be a journalist from West German tabloid Bild.
 The next day, Bild wrote, "Hansa players drink vodka at the indoor tournament!" in big letters.